willymcallister/willymcallister.github.io/README.md

 * Introduction to the two most important electrical quantities: current and voltage.
 Get a first look at engineering numbers, units, and notation.
 Includes a summary of the math and science preparation that will help you have the best experience studying electrical engineering.

-* Circuit elements
-The basic elements of circuit design are components (resistors, capacitors, and inductors), and sources (voltage and current), ideal elements and real-world components.
+* Circuit elements - The basic elements of circuit design are components (resistors, capacitors, and inductors), and sources (voltage and current), ideal elements and real-world components.

-* Circuits with resistors
-Series and parallel resistors, delta-wye networks, and the voltage divider.
+* Circuits with resistors - Series and parallel resistors, delta-wye networks, and the voltage divider.

-* DC circuit analysis
-Find the state of a DC circuit by applying Kirchhoff's Laws.
+* DC circuit analysis - Find the state of a DC circuit by applying Kirchhoff's Laws.
 The node voltage method, mesh current method, and loop current method.

-* Natural and forced response
-Circuits with capacitors and inductors change with time.
+* Natural and forced response - Circuits with capacitors and inductors change with time.
 The natural and forced response of RC, RL, and RLC circuits.
 Uses calculus.

-* AC circuit analysis
-We can develop a whole method of AC analysis to figure out what happens in circuits with any changing signal.
+* AC circuit analysis - We develop a new method of AC analysis (complex exponentials) to analyze circuits with any changing signal.
 These methods are far simpler than solving a differential equation from scratch.

 ## Tools